md-aqil/app/instructions.md

 4. Added better logging to help debug these issues

+## New Dashboard Feature

+I've also implemented a new dashboard interface with enhanced functionality:

+- **Chat System**: Real-time messaging interface with WhatsApp Business API integration
+- **Orders Management**: Overview of all Shopify orders with status tracking
+- **Settings & Integrations**: Centralized configuration for all service integrations
+- **Responsive Design**: Works on desktop and mobile devices

+Access the dashboard at: http://localhost:3001/dashboard

 ## How to Test the Fix

 ### Option 1: Place a Test Order with Phone Number